Danyy-MH/PX4-Autopilot/README.md

   * many more experimental types (Blimps, Boats, Submarines, High altitude balloons, etc)
 * Releases: [Downloads](https://github.com/PX4/PX4-Autopilot/releases)

+## Matlab PX4 Toolbox implementation

+New folders are added into /src/modules/ as /fah_contro and /fah_obs, which contains the controller and estimators gains, available in QGroundControl in custom modules.
+This works with the Github repository of PX4-Controllers and CC2PX4.
+This serves as the custom firmware to be used to develop and deploy custom controllers into flight computers running the PX4-Autopilot firmware.

 ## Building a PX4 based drone, rover, boat or robot